What Can You Do with a GIS Degree?

 The Alternative: GIS Diploma / Certification

 If you want to earn a GIS degree, the American Association of Geographers (AAG) Guide to Geography Programs lists undergraduate and graduate geography programs in the United States, Canada, and Latin America.
-Furthermore, it includes degree requirements, curricula, faculty qualifications and program specialties.
-From my experience, some of the best GIS programs are University of Penn State, Ohio State, Chicago and Arizona.
+Furthermore, it includes degree requirements, curricula, faculty qualifications, and program specialties.
+From my experience, some of the best GIS programs are the University of Penn State, Ohio State, Chicago, and Arizona.

 If you don’t want to go “all in” with a GIS degree, the alternatives are a GIS diploma or GIS certification.
 Alternatively, there are online GIS certificate programs.
-And these are fairly good options because you can compliment another expertise such as in engineering, environment or soils.
+And these are fairly good options because you can complement other expertise such as in engineering, environment, or soils.
 Because GIS certification can help differentiate you from the crowd, it can also give the extra credentials you need.